LeoHung/eazymp/README.md

 ## Dependency

-PyMP used "pathos" package developed by Michael McKerns and his group members.
+EazyMP used "pathos" package developed by Michael McKerns and his group members.
 To get more details:

     M.M.
 McKerns, L. Strand, T. Sullivan, A. Fang, M.A.G.
 Aivazis, "Building a framework for predictive science", Proceedings of